Accessibility and additional support

 If you’d prefer, talk to us via our live chat.
 You can find this on our Contact us page.

 If you’d rather contact us via the phone you can also use Relay UK.
-They have advisers who can pass on your message to Bupa colleagues for you.
+They have advisers who can relay your message to Bupa colleagues for you.
 Dial 18001 before a phone number to use this service, or download Relay UK’s app on a smartphone.

 Language support and translation services

-We understand that not all of our customers read or speak English.
-We’ll always offer support where we can.
+We understand not all of our customers read or speak the English language.
+Where possible, we’ll always offer support where we can.

 How we can help